verajiaqitang/jiaqi-tang.github.com/README.md

 my online resume
 Welcome to my project which is on robbery crime prediction using twitter sentiment and demographics(In my github, there is a small start part of my project, I'll post my code and modeling more later):

+!!!!The result that I have already finished is showed as a powerpoint named "result and presetation.pptx" in this github.!!!!

 1. First, I analyzed the tweets and I used sentiment analysis for processing each tweet and then got sentiment score of each tweet.
 Finally I export the result to a csv file.
 The file which is " Sentiment analysis.py " is my python file for sentiment analysis.